JeffNeff/Supercharge-Your-Web3-App-with-Firefly-and-Triggermesh/REDO.md

 It turns out, with realtive ease Triggermesh event sources can be "plugged" into the Firefly stack to easily bring in events from a variety of off-chain sources.

+// Clearer picture of what we are trying to build

+// Diagram of what we intend to build.

 ## Setup Local FF Environment
 ### Prerequisites